garnser/pgrolecheck/README.md

 ### Building RPM Package
 To package PgRoleCheck as an RPM:

-1. Ensure you have RPM build tools installed.
-2. Run `make rpm` from the root of the repository.
-This will generate an RPM in the ./rpms directory.

-### Docker Build
-You can also build PgRoleCheck using Docker:

-1. Build the Docker image: make docker.
+1. Build the Docker image: `make docker`.
-2. Then, you can build the RPM using the created Docker image: make rpm.
+2. Then, you can build the RPM using the created Docker image: `make rpm`.

 ## Installation
 After building the RPM package, install it with: